 If your loved one has become a slave to heroin, you’ve probably been dealing with a variety of conflicting emotions – you may be angry that your loved one has become an addict and you may fear for their safety.
 You know that inpatient treatment for heroin addiction is one of the best ways to get clean and learn the tools needed for recovery, but you may not know how to approach the topic.
 Here are some tips for guiding your loved one into inpatient treatment for heroin addiction:

 Learn about heroin addiction: Addiction is a disease, not a choice.
 While you may recognize that addiction is no different than heart disease, it can be very helpful to research addiction so that you better understand your loved one.
-Attend an A.A. or N.A. meeting as well as a Nar-Anon or Al-Anon meeting to gain a greater understanding of heroin addiction rehab & recovery .
+Attend an A.A. or N.A. meeting as well as a Nar-Anon or Al-Anon meeting to gain a greater understanding of heroin addiction rehab and recovery .

 Deal with your feelings: Many people feel disgusted with themselves when they realize that many of the emotions they have about addiction are unpleasant.
 It’s normal to feel anger, frustration, disgust, and guilt when your loved one has an addiction to heroin.
 Find a therapist who specializes in addiction and join a support group, like Nar-Anon or Al-Anon to help you process your emotions.

 Talk it out: Addicts often feel deep shame and regret for their addiction so the reassurance and support you provide can be a lifeline.
 Guide them slowly into recovery and don’t expect that things will change overnight.
-If your loved one initially resists the idea of seeking rehab & a heroin addiction treatment center, let them know the option is always available.
+If your loved one initially resists the idea of seeking rehab and a heroin addiction treatment center, let them know the option is always available.

-Why Seek Treatment for Heroin Addiction
+Why Consider Inpatient Treatment for Heroin Addiction at Rebound Behavioral Health

 If you’ve been living with a heroin addiction, you’re probably using to stave off withdrawal as much as you are to get high.
 You may realize that you’ve lost most of the things that once meant something to you as your addiction deepened.
 It’s likely you’re struggling with medical complications of heroin abuse such as abscesses at the injection site and hepatitis B or C from sharing contaminated needles.
 You may have been long since fired from your job and rely on thievery to pay for your smack.
 Life doesn’t have to revolve around heroin abuse and its symptoms.